rrjavadev/code-doodles/ModularMonoliths.md

 The essence of a modular monolith lies in vertically slicing the application layers.
 Instead of dividing the application into horizontal layers, create distinct vertical splits for the UI, backend code, and database.
 <img width="513" alt="image" src="https://github.com/user-attachments/assets/f1d66e9f-b63a-4fd9-aec0-38f47685d7d1" />

+The diagram emphasizes the clear separation between the modules.
+Ideally, communication between modules should happen through well-defined interfaces to maintain this separation and prevent tight coupling.

 ---

 ## **A Practical Example: E-commerce Pricing**